Zauberfisch/silverstripe-page-builder/README.md

 Documentation for creating custom blocks has not been written yet, please refer to the [basic blocks module](https://packagist.org/packages/zauberfisch/silverstripe-page-builder-basic-blocks), they should serve as good examples.

+## Known Issues

+- [ ] When using this module with Translatable, the language selection for the TreeDropdownField in the HTMLEditorField insert link dialog does not work
+- [ ] GridFields within the dialog might not work
+- [ ] Duplicating a Record will duplicate blocks, but ContentBlocks are still linked by their ID, therefore two objects now share the same ContentElement
+- [ ] Obsolete ContentElement DataObjects are not deleted (eg if a Text Block is created, but the page is never saved)
+- [ ] The Edit Dialog is not ideal for nested content that also requires a dialog (HTMLEditor, GridField, ...)